Otfried Nippold

 Otfried Nippold (May 21, 1864 – July 27, 1938) was a German–Swiss jurist, pacifist and internationalist.
 He was also an academic and a prolific author.

-Nippold was born in Wiesbaden, Germany as the son of Professor Friedrich Nippold of the University of Bern and the University of Jena.
+Nippold was born in Wiesbaden, Duchy of Nassau, as the son of Professor Friedrich Nippold of the University of Bern and the University of Jena.
 He attended gymnasium in Burgdorf and in Bern and studied law at the University of Bern, University of Halle, University of Tübingen and at the University of Jena.
 At the Jena, he earned his doctorate in 1886.

 In 1889, Nippold was invited by the Japanese government as a foreign advisor (O-yatoi gaikokujin).
 He taught at the Law School of the University of Tokyo.

 On his return to Europe on the conclusion of his three-year contract, he worked as a lawyer in Thun and Bern and acquired Swiss citizenship in 1905.
 The same year, he passed his habilitation in international law at the University of Bern.
 After a brief stay in Frankfurt he returned to Switzerland after the outbreak of the First World War.